by Greg Hertzke, co-founder and CEO

-If we love what we do, our work is the driver for sustainable happiness in every other aspect of life.
-But -- for far too many of us -- our work is the driver of anxiety and depression.
-It is the driver of boredom which leads to apathy.
-It is the driver of declining overall health.
-It is the driver of the teardown of once great relationships inside and outside of the workplace.
+If we wake up with a sense of anticipation for the problems we get to attack that day, our work is the driver for sustainable growth in every other aspect of life.
+But -- for far too many of us, the overwhelming majority in fact -- our work is the driver of anxiety, boredom, apathy and depression.
+It is too often the driver of declining health.

-In a world of increasing distractions, the QC Survey was built to help your team focus and optimize their worlds around what they do best - to solve important problems and create the unimaginable.
+In our world of increasing distractions, this research is centered around finding new ways to help your team focus and optimize their worlds around what they do best - work together to attack and solve important problems and create the unimaginable.
+Cheers to an even smoother climb.

-Because designing our routines, crafts, & workplaces around the proven drivers of optimal experience actually drives ...
+Because designing your routines, crafts, & workplaces around the proven drivers of optimal experience actually drives ...

 the individual intrinsic motivation to hop out of bed Monday through Sunday.
 Which drives ...